Student Handbook

 - Hanging pocket chains, sunglasses, hats, head rags, handkerchiefs, bandanas, gang paraphernalia, and clothing that displays profanity encourages gang affiliation, violence or the use of drugs, alcohol, or tobacco, or has sexual connotations is not permitted.

-- Unless the school has a uniform for physical education classes, students participating in physical education classes are permitted to wear sweatpants and a t-shirt.
+- Unless the school has a uniform for physical education classes, students participating in physical education classes are permitted to wear sweatpants and a t-shirt without penalty.

 - Athletic footwear (sneakers) must be worn during physical education classes.